In 1785, the Edinburgh Chamber of Commerce was founded when leading Edinburgh business men met in the New Church Aisle of St Giles.

 We aim to lead innovation, share the best practice, inform and support our member businesses whose efforts are so important to the wellbeing of our city.

 Throughout our long and distinguished history the chamber has been at the fore of innovation.
-We instigating the firing of the 1 o’clock gun at Edinburgh Castle to keep shipping in Leith informed of accurate time.
+We instigated the firing of the 1 o’clock gun at Edinburgh Castle to keep shipping in Leith informed of accurate time.
 We inspired the first ever date stamped mail, and were responsible for influencing the first ever business degree at Edinburgh University.